Tyrrrz/DiscordChatExporter/Readme.md

 Command line executable that can export [Discord](https://discordapp.com) channel chat logs to a pretty HTML file.

+## Features

+- Produced HTML is styled similar to the Discord's light theme
+- Displays user avatars
+- Messages are grouped by author and time
+- Discord's markdown characters are correctly formatted
+- URLs are automatically converted to links
+- Attached images are inlined with a link to the full version
+- Other attached files are rendered as a download link
+- Edited messages are properly marked with the edit timestamp

 ## Usage

 Executing the application requires an access token and channel ID as parameters.